uber-archive/idl/README.md

 #### `idl publish

-This command will publish the Thrift IDL file for your service to the thrift registry repository.
+This command will publish the Thrift IDL file for your service to the idl registry repository.
 This command should set up to be automatically executed when a change to the service IDL lands on `master` or when that change on `master` is deployed to production.